hsp-iit/pybullet-robot-envs/README.md

 ## RL Examples
 Run the following scripts to train and test the implemented environments with standard RL algorithms from [OpenAI Baselines](https://github.com/openai/baselines).

-Note: You need to run the `$ pip install -r requirements.txt` command, if not already done during the installation step.
+**Note**: You need to run the `$ pip install git+https://github.com/openai/baselines.git` command, if not already done during the installation step.

 ##### iCubReach-v0